-Select from Transfer Courses identified in the SSC catalog 10- --
+Select from Transfer Courses identified in the SSC catalog 10-11 Minimum for AA Degree 62 This is only a suggested transfer program and might not be appropriate for every

 This is only a suggested transfer program and might not be appropriate for every student.
 Some four-year institutions accept more than 62 credits in transfer to fulfill requirements in liberal arts.
 Consult the Transfer Center for help in selecting courses appropriate for the program at the college or university where you plan to transfer.